JulioRaf4/JulioRaf4/README.md

   <h3>Hi there, Julio Rafael here</h3>

   Greetings!
 I'm Julio Rafael, a 23-year-old professional currently working with Artificial Intelligence at Banese Bank.
 My favorite programming languages are Python and C++.
 I have a deep passion for problem-solving and enjoy contemplating ways to enhance the world around me.
-Outside of work, I cherish spending time with my niece and have a dream of traveling the world.
   <br>
 </div>